YosysHQ/nextpnr/docs/faq.md

-[Project IceStorm](http://www.clifford.at/icestorm/) is both a project to document the bitstream for the Lattice iCE40 series of parts **and** a full flow including Yosys and Arachne-PNR for converting Verilog into a bitstream for these parts.
+[Project IceStorm](http://www.clifford.at/icestorm/) is both a project to document the bitstream for the Lattice iCE40 series of parts **and** a full flow including Yosys and arachne-pnr for converting Verilog into a bitstream for these parts.

 As the open source community now has support for multiple different FPGA parts,